gcziprusz/obsidian-notes/Continuing ED NSS/Cloud/Workshop 1/Instructions - site build.md

-# 🚀 Build a Static Bundle for a Next.js Site
+# 🚀 Build a Static Bundle for a Site

-Follow these steps to generate a **fully static HTML/CSS/JS version** of your Next.js site using `next export`.

 ## ✅ Step 1: Run the Production Build